Future developments in Singapore: Sky Eden (Redevelopment of Bedok Point)

 On 1 July 2021, plans to redevelop Bedok Point were announced.
 Named Sky Eden, the new mixed-use development consists approximately 158 residential units with twelve retail units at the ground floor.
 This comes after low footfall at the mall after nearby Bedok Mall opened beside the Bedok Bus Interchange and MRT station.

-CQ @ Clarke Quay (Revamp of Clarke Quay)

-Announced by CapitaLand on 26 July 2022, the existing Clarke Quay area will be rejuvenated to turn it into a full-day destination.
-Apart from its current nightlife offerings, the revamped area will offer day trade and retail offerings such as a FairPrice Finest outlet with in-store dining, a brewery, and a pottery-themed cafe.
-Existing anchor tenants, Zouk Group and 1-Group, will also expand their current offerings to attract the daytime crowd to the area.

-Aside from the restoration of the area's conservation warehouses, heritage panels, manhole covers, and bronze plate tiles will also be dotted around the area to highlight Clarke Quay's history.
-Read Bridge will also be upgraded with new lookout points.

-The rejuvenation will be carried out in phases and expected to be fully completed in the third quarter of 2023.
+The Waves

+Expected to be ready by end–2025, The Waves is a 9,000 square-metre integrated waterfront hub on the Southern Waterfront.
+Aside from having berths for the public to view the testing and showcase of ships with green technology, the development will also house marine technology companies and feature a visitor sky terrace with food and beverage options.

 Transformation of Orchard Road

 Announced on 30 January 2019, the 2.4 km Orchard Road will be revamped and rejuvenated with unique experiences and offerings across four sub-precincts namely Tanglin, Orchard, Somerset, and Dhoby Ghaut.
 New retail concepts, attractions, events, and entertainment will be established to strengthen its position as a lifestyle destination.
 More trees and shrubs, with different colours for each sub-precincts will also be planted along both sides of the road.

 Tanglin will primarily be an arts and artisanal mixed-use neighbourhood.
 For example, the conserved Tudor Court is planned to house more arts, cultural, and lifestyle offerings, while the covered canal is proposed to be turned into a courtyard for public art and outdoor dining.
 The neighbourhood will be mainly served by the Orchard Boulevard MRT station.

 In Orchard, more mixed-use developments will be constructed on empty plots of land along Orchard Boulevard above Orchard MRT station.
 To enhance pedestrian connectivity, side streets will be redeveloped while elevated link bridges are planned to be built at the junctions of Orchard Road and Patterson Road.